sikthehedgehog/dragon/README.md

 * **`SCORE_MAGIC`:** defeating an enemy with a magic attack
 * **`SCORE_FREEZE`:** *(for multiplyer, currently not implemented)*
 * **`SCORE_ITEM`:** collecting an item

-## Game engine

-Some useful subroutines for you, unless otherwise stated assume they can modify `d5-d7` and `a4-a6` on return:

-* Player interaction

-    * **`CollidesPlayer`:** checks if an object collides with the player (it must have its hitbox defined).
-Pass the pointer to the object in `a6.l`.
-On return, check `d7.w`: it's non-zero if there's a collision, or zero otherwise.

-    * **`CollidesAttack`:** same as above, but checks for collision against the broom.

-    * **`CollidesMagic`:** same as above, but checks for collision against magic attacks.

-    * **`HurtPlayer`:** hurts the player (e.g when an enemy touches her).
-Pass your coordinates in `d7.w` and `d6.w` (X and Y) so the game knows in which direction she should recoil.
-This subroutine takes into account when she's flashing and won't hurt her in that case (so feel free to call it continuously).

-    * **`KillPlayer`:** immediately sets the player health to zero.
-Use this for instant kills.

-    * **`FacePlayer`:** call this to make an object face the player.
-Pass the pointer to the object in `a6.l`.

-* Object creation

-    * **`AddObject`:** creates a new object.
-Pass the coordinates in `d7.w` and `d6.w` (X and Y), the object type in the low byte of `d5.w` and the flags in the high byte.
-It returns a pointer to the new object in `a6.l`, in case you want to mess with it further.

-    * **`DestroySelf`:** how you're meant to make an object self-destruct.
-Jump here using `bra` or `jmp` (i.e. *not* a subroutine jump) to get rid of the object.

-* Map collision

-    * **`TileAt`:** retrieves whatever tile is at certain location.
-Give the position in `d7.w` and `d6.w` (X and Y, measured in *pixels*).
-On return, `d7.w` will contain the graphic used, while `d6.w` will contain the collision type (e.g. `COLL_SOLID` for a wall).

-* Miscellaneous

-    * **`PlaySFX`:** plays a sound effect.
-The SFX ID goes in `d7.b`. (see `SFX_*` in `data/sound.68k` for a full list).
-No registers are modified.
-Note that a higher priority SFX (higher value) will always prevent a lower priority SFX from playing!

-    * **`Rand`:** returns a random 16-bit value in `d7.w`. *No other registers are changed.* Note that the RNG uses actual noise from the hardware so the values are *not* predictable.

-    * **`Rand32`:** same as above, but generates a random 32-bit value in `d7.l`.

-## Known bugs

-Aside from the obvious *it's not done yet* kind of bugs:

-* Right now the game relies on asm68k which is a proprietary assembler, we need to find a free compatible replacement.
-The problem is that nearly all assemblers use their own syntax for anything beyond the basics...

-    * As far as I know, asmx should be mostly (if not fully) compatible (a few directives may need to be replaced).
-The problem is that last I checked asmx was notoriously buggy and can end up generating an incorrect binary!

-* The player physics are not fool-proof.
-Then again this is a 7.67MHz 16-bit processor, so what can we expect?

-* Sprite drawing routines are taking up a lot of time (a huge chunk of CPU time is spent in drawing objects o_O), this brought up problems in the vertical room with many platforms and the cogwheels as CPU time skyrocketed to up to 94% and I had to make the relevant objects explicitly check for screen boundaries.

-    * The problem is not `SortSprites` (that takes up a few scanlines), the bulk of the time is spent while `DrawAllObjects` (and whatever it calls) is running.
-You can even check this by enabling `DEBUG_DRAWUSAGE` from `buildme.68k` (this is only usable from some emulators and not real hardware though, beware!).

-    * Removing the boundary checks from `AddSprite` is not that useful because that'd only move the check to the objects themselves instead.

-### Non-bugs

-* When `DEBUG_CONTROLS` is on, you have to press A last when doing the A+B+C sequence during pause.
-This is not a problem for a release build (where this would be disabled) and it's the only way to allow both inputs to work simultaneously.

-* Often you may see garbage colors in the palette.
-This happens when the game doesn't need all the colors so it just lets the code load beyond what's actually used.
-When it doesn't use a palette row at all it just loads data from `$000000` (which is the 68000 vectors!).